-Items in our Collections come from many sources, from artists and members of the public through to government departments and military personnel.
+IWM collects objects from many sources, including artists, members of the public, government departments and military personnel.

 We build our collections proactively, by commissioning practitioners, and forging relationships, in line with our collecting priorities.
 And reactively, by carefully considering offers and transfers.

 All new acquisitions contribute to the richness and diversity of ours collections, and the stories of war and conflict we tell.